pelavarre/byoverbs/docs/turtling-in-the-python-terminal.md

     puckland  puck 1000

+You can turn the Puck

+    seth North
+    rt

+You can run variations

+    puckland
+    mode("TunnelVision")
+    puck 1000
+    turtling_modes.clear()  # new and unstable Syntax here puck 1000

 A thousands Steps is often enough to eat all the Dot & Pellet Food, but not always enough